You are here

 Applicants interested in UMD Theatre’s B.F.A. program must complete an in-person audition/interview or portfolio review with UMD Theatre faculty, either in Minneapolis or Duluth.
 B.F.A. applicants must also apply and be accepted into the University of Minnesota Duluth before they can audition/interview for UMD Theatre’s B.F.A. program. (see APPLY link at left).

 All UMD Theatre majors are strongly encouraged to bring a laptop as specified on the School of Fine Arts page for Technology Requirements.

 Recent UMD Graduates Job Placement Data & Employers

-Here's a sampling of positions Theater BFA grads have attained six months to one year after graduation.
+Here's a sampling of positions Theatre BFA grads have attained six months to one year after graduation.

 - Actor - Phoenix Theater, Minneapolis, MN